 No Dial Tone

-Verify the Power, LAN, and Phone lights are solid blue.
+Verify the Power, WAN, and Phone lights are solid blue.
 If not, make sure the power cable, ethernet cord, and phone cords are properly connected.

 Make sure your phone lines are securely connected to the phones.

 If using a phone that requires power make sure that it has working batteries or a power adapter.

 Make sure that your ATA is online and has access to the internet.
 Check your fax machine owner’s manual for any error codes that may be displayed on the screen.